pcdwr/ArchKataSpring2022/architecture_decision_records/Web/Flutter.md

 In progress

 ## Context
 Using Google flutter will cast a large net for potential users.
-Onde code base can support iOS, Android, web, and desktops.
+One code base can support iOS, Android, web, and desktops.

 ## Decision